mrodsam/github-pages-cv/README.md

 *Software developer based in Pontevedra, Spain*

 ## About me 👩‍🦰
+Like any good software developer, I am interested in solving problems, looking for appropriate solutions both functionally and technologically.
+I consider that constant learning is a fundamental aspect in any professional field, but with a much greater impact in the technological one.

+Personally I am dedicated, flexible but with clear principles, able to make decisions and work in a team.
+I also consider myself to be quite the organizational geek.
+I have tutored at various levels and I spend my spare time reading about good programming practices and learning new technologies applicable to my work or not.
+For example, I've made some platform games for Android and PC based on Unity.

 ## Work experience 👩‍💻

 ### Software Developer @ [Glue Digital](https://glue.digital/)
 *May 2021 - Present*

+- Full-stack web development for Inditex.
+- Agile methodology.
+- Continuous integration and deployment.
+- Test Driven Development.
+- Pair/mob programming.
+- Architecture principles: API first, event-driven, hexagonal and domain-driven design.

 ### Software Developer @ [Coremain](https://www.coremain.com/)
 *Nov 2020 - May 2021*

+- Web development and maintenance for public administration:
+- Front-end: Angular (Typescript), HTML, CSS (SCSS).
+- Back-end: JAVA (Spring) + Oracle SQL.
+- Client interface development with Swing in Netbeans IDE and JavaFX.

 ### Research and development @ [atlanTTic](https://atlanttic.uvigo.es/en/)
 *Aug 2019 - Jul 2020*

+- Research in AI technologies applied to the decipherment of cuneiform texts.
+- Information mining from texts, generation and analysis of graph databases (Neo4J).

 ### Software Developer Intern @ [Qbitia](https://www.qbitia.com/)
 *Jun 2018 - Oct 2018*

+- API RESTs Microservices (Java Spring).
+- SQL Databases (JPA Hibernate, JDBC).
+- Version Control (Git).
+- Unit testing (JUnit).
+- CI/CD.
+- Bug Tracking and server configurations.

 ## Education 👩‍🎓